theHoHsiao/Data_release_Sp4_CB/README.md

   (which takes around 600 core hours on an x86-64 cluster), download the file `FIT_mass.csv` from [the data release][dr] and place it into the `CSVs` directory.
+  To ensure that `make` does not try to recompute it, use `touch` to set its modification date to be in the future;
+  for example,

+      touch -A 120000 CSVs/fit_mass.csv

 ## Running the analysis